I-Bond Rates API

 Paid Plans: No rate limiting or throttling applied.
 All paid plans (Starter, Pro, Mega) are production-ready.

-Best Practices for Savings Bonds:
+Best Practices for I-Bond Rates:

 Error Codes